ellenohlsson/pytink/README.md

 Next, open run.py and tinker around.
 Aim is to eventually use pytink as a module and move run.py out of it.

-Currently this project is more mature than my expense graph project [rexpense](https://github.com/ellenohlsson/rexpense), but if you feel like checking that out I've decided to also make that public.
+Currently this project is much more mature than my expense graph project [rexpense](https://github.com/ellenohlsson/rexpense), but if you feel like checking that out I've decided to also make that public.